wesley-a-leung/Resources/README.md

 - Kotlin Resources compile in Kotlin 1.4

 ### Style Guidelines
-- 79 character line limit
+- 79 character line limit unless the previous line contains the string `ignore next line length violation`
 - 2 spaces for indentation
 - very compressed coding style to reduce wasted space in PDF, with multiple statements on a single line